What is FTTP?

 For FTTP connection type, there are 2 boxes that will be installed on your premise.

-Nbn utility box (or the PCD - Premise Connection Device), which is installed outside your house
+Nbn utility box (or the PCD - Premise Connection Device), which is installed outside your premise

-Nbn connection box (or the NCD - NBN Connection Device), which is installed inside your house
+Nbn connection box (or the NCD - NBN Connection Device), which is installed inside your premise

 Do I need a router/modem for FTTP?